An algorithm to find maximum area polygons circumscribed about a convex polygon: Introduction

 The algorithmic aspects of finding convex polygons under geometric constraints with some extremal property have been studied for a long time.
 We list just a few examples.
 Boyce et al. \cite{BDDG85} dealt with the problem of finding maximum area or perimeter convex $k$-gons with vertices in a given set of $n$ points in the plane.
 Eppstein et al. \cite{EOR92} presented an algorithm that finds minimum area convex $k$-gons with vertices in a given set of $n$ points in the plane.
 Minimum area triangles \cite{KL85, RAMB86, BC14} or more generally, convex $k$-gons \cite{DB83, ACY85}, enclosing a convex $n$-gon with $k < n$ were studied in several papers.
 Other variants, where area is replaced by another geometric quantity, were also investigated, see e.g. \cite{MP08}.
 Maximum area convex polygons in a given simple polygon were examined, e.g. in \cite{BR03, MRCD12}.
 Algorithms to find polygons with a minimal number of vertices, nested between two given convex polygons, were presented in \cite{BC14}.
 The authors of \cite{ST94} examined among other questions the problem of placing the largest homothetic copy of a convex polygon in another convex polygon.
 For more information on geometry-related algorithmic questions, see \cite{AS95}.

 \begin{defn} Let $P \subset \Re^2$ be a convex $n$-gon.
-If $Q$ is a convex $m$-gon that contains $P$ and each vertex of $P$ is on the boundary of $Q$, then we say that $Q$ is \emph{circumscribed} about $P$.
+If $Q$ is a convex polygon that contains $P$ and each vertex of $P$ is on the boundary of $Q$, then we say that $Q$ is \emph{circumscribed} about $P$.
 Set

 if it exists.
 If $\area(Q) = A(P)$ and $Q$ is circumscribed about $P$, then $Q$ is a \emph{maximum area polygon circumscribed about $P$}. \end{defn}